 With the introduction of automated vehicles on the horizon, we have the chance to reclaim our roadways—unlocking space for green corridors, neighborhood connections, and new development.

-In New York City, the road network covers approximately 25% of the city’s land area, and requires regular and expensive maintenance.
-However, the impending arrival of automated vehicles presents an opportunity to reduce road widths and incorporate transportation technology into the road network.
-As automated vehicles require much less space than regular cars, portions of existing roadways could be recycled into other uses such as linear parks and infill development.
+In New York City, the road network covers approximately 25 percent of the city’s land area, and requires regular and expensive maintenance.
+However, the impending arrival of automated vehicles presents an opportunity to reduce road widths due to embedded technology.
+As automated vehicles can drive closer to one another, they require less road space than regular cars.
+If this is the case, portions of existing roadways could be recycled into other uses such as linear parks and infill development.

-EMBRACE RADICALLY EVOLVING TRANSPORTATION: Accelerating the adoption of new surface transportation modes like autonomous vehicles could produce a substantial surplus of the city’s largest physical asset, streets.
+Accelerating the adoption of new surface transportation modes like autonomous vehicles could produce a substantial surplus of the city’s largest physical asset—its streets.

-RECYCLE ASSETS HIDING IN PLAIN SIGHT: A roadway surplus could yield an area about half the size of Central Park; a windfall of approximately 400 acres that could become public space for cultural and community uses.
+A roadway surplus could yield an area about half the size of Central Park; a windfall of approximately 400 acres that could become public space for cultural and community uses.
+Plant A Linear Forest

-PLANT A LINEAR FOREST: Half of the BQE (three lanes) could be deconstructed, and planted as a green corridor, increasing park space and providing a safe conduit for pedestrians and bicycles.
+Half of the BQE (three lanes) could be deconstructed and planted as a green corridor, increasing park space and providing a safe conduit for pedestrians and bicycles.
 The corridor’s greenery would function as an air scrubber and water filter, offering environmental benefits to the neighborhoods that flank it.

-REDUCE THE VIADUCT: In portions where the highway is elevated, as in Williamsburg or Sunset Park, the viaduct could be trimmed to half its current width and replaced with at-grade boulevards, parks, and residential and commercial development.
-The remaining three-lane roadway could support autonomous electric vehicles that co-exist with new buildings and community spaces.
+In portions where the highway is elevated, as in Williamsburg or Sunset Park, the viaduct could be trimmed to half its current width and replaced with at-grade boulevards, parks, and residential and commercial development.
+The remaining three-lane roadway could support autonomous electric vehicles that coexist with new buildings and community spaces.

-By recycling the massive automotive infrastructure that currently dominates the city, we could transform arterials like the BQE into smart and multi-functional systems.
-An automated expressway would create a more efficient, resilient transit corridor with fewer maintenance needs.
+By recycling the massive automotive infrastructure that dominates the city, we could transform arterials like the BQE into smart and multifunctional systems.
+Such an automated expressway would create a more efficient and resilient transit corridor with fewer maintenance needs.
 Let’s prioritize people over cars, reclaiming some of our roadways to create greener, more connected neighborhoods.